Benefits of EDMS: Electronic Document Management System Advantages

 6. Facilitated Editing and Versioning

 In large companies, when several employees can work on the same document at the same time, functions like editing and versioning are a must.
-One of the benefits of an electronic document management system is the ability to track changes to a specific employee.
+One of the benefits of an electronic document management system is the ability to track changes made by a specific employee.
 It can also store several versions of a document in case you need to access the original.

 According to Perforce Software, 83% of the workforce wastes time due to versioning issues.
 So, EDMS doesn’t just help avoid serious problems in business operations.
 It also helps save time and redirect the productivity of the employees.